novotnyj/http-helper/readme.md

 # HttpHelper

-This PHP library was created as alternative to the pecl_http.

-Goal is to make working with HTTP requests and cURL easier and object oriented.
+This PHP library was created as an alternative to the pecl_http.
+Goal was to make working with cURL easier and object oriented.

-Basic methods are using names similar to pecl_http HttpRequest to make it easier to switch between pecl_http and HttpHelper.
+Basic methods has names similar to pecl_http HttpRequest.
+This should make switching between pecl_http and HttpHelper easier.

-HttpHelper\Request is using cURL underhood so you need to have cURL extension enabled in your php.ini
+HttpHelper\Request is using cURL - make sure that you have cURL extension enabled in php.ini

 ## Requirements